 Some soilborne diseases are not readily controlled by rotation.
-Such diseases are caused by pathogens that produce structures that can withstand the effects of time and nonhost crops.
-Examples include clubroot of crucifers, Phytophthora blight and Fusarium wilt of several crops.
+These include those caused by pathogens that can survive long-term in soil as 'soil inhabitants' (they cause root rots and include Pythium and Phytophthora), and those that produce structures that can withstand the effects of time and nonhost crops.
+Examples of these include clubroot of crucifers, Phytophthora blight and Fusarium wilt of several crops.
 Other pathogens have such a wide host range that they can survive indefinitely because so many crops and weed species serve as hosts.
 These pathogens include Sclerotinia, Rhizoctonia, Verticillium and root-knot nematodes.
-Other pathogens are not affected by rotation because they overwinter in southern states, and new inoculum is blown into the area every year.
-This group includes sweet corn rust and downy mildew of cucurbits.
+Owing to a reduction in nitrifying bacteria by the fumigants, at least 50% of the nitrogen in the initial fertilizer application should be in the nitrate form.